Jayantkumar56/Quirk/README.md

 # Getting Started

-Visual Studio 2022 is recommended, Quirk is not tested on other development environments, while it uses Premake to generate project files for various platforms and IDEs.
+Visual Studio 2022 is recommended, Quirk is not tested on other development environments, while it uses Cmake to generate project files for various platforms and IDEs.

 <ins>**1.
 Downloading the repository:**</ins>